Do you speak Japanese?

 Final Thoughts on Sekai no Yamachan in Nagoya

-Visiting Sekai no Yamachan in Nagoya for dinner is really easy, even for foreign tourists.
+Visiting Sekai no Yamachan in Nagoya for dinner (as one of the things to do in Nagoya at night) is really easy, even for foreign tourists.
 They will make you feel welcome, you get to drink and eat delicious things and just enjoy the end of a great day in Nagoya.

 Yamachan is the final stop of the Nagoya Meshi Food Tour we organize every day.
 When you join you can try delicious Tebasaki together with a drink of your choice.
 There are 7 other delicious snacks and dishes you will also get to try during the tour.
 Check this page for more details.